Bui-Christopher/docker-linux-vim-tut/04/README.md

 ```

 ## Bash Script Automation
-Let's try refactoring running the container with a Bash script.
+Let's try running the container with a Bash script instead.
 Let's write out our first script and run it:

 Create a script named `nginx.sh` and place it within a folder: `scripts/`.